humblebeeai/blog.humblebee.ai/docs/blog/posts/251123-benchmarking.md

   - CatBoost
   - Tabular Data
 ---
-# Benchmarking TabPFN against XGboost and Carboost on Kaggle datasets
+# Benchmarking TabPFN against XGboost and Catboost on Kaggle datasets

 This study benchmarks CatBoost, XGBoost, and TabPFN across multiple Kaggle datasets, including classification, regression, and time series tasks.
 TabPFN showed strong performance on small datasets, often outperforming the boosting models without any feature engineering or preprocessing.
 However, it struggles with large datasets over 10,000 rows due to memory limitations, where XGBoost remains more effective, particularly for time series forecasting.
 Overall, TabPFN is a powerful tool for quick experimentation on smaller tabular datasets but is less practical for large-scale applications.